pabloqb2000/py-rubik_solver/README.md

 - ```rotate(axis, n=1)```: this has the same effect as using ```move``` with _"UU", "FF", "RR"_ but these moves are never recorded.
 - ```is_solved()```: checks whether the cube equals the solved cube.
 Keep in mind that this function will return ```False``` even if the cube is solved but faces a different way.
 - ```copy()```: creates a _deep_copy_ of the cube.
 The copy is completely independent of the original cube.

 ### cube_3d.py
 This file implements the ```Cube3D``` class, which directly inherits from the ```Cube``` class.
 This class overrides the ```__init__``` and ```move``` functions to first create all the cubes necessary to represent the rubiks cube in 3D and then animate them each time any face is moved.

+### cube_capture.py
+This file contains:
+- An implementation for the `k_means` algorithm.
+This is an **unsupervised learning algorithm** used to classify the colors of the 54 stickers of the cube and separete them in 6 groups of 9 colors each, one group for each face.
+- The ```CubeCapture``` class, which contains the logic for capturing the cube using the raspberry pi motors and webcam.
+The main method this class contains is the ```capture_cube``` method, this method takes care of calling the appropiate methods for:
+    - Rotating the cube and taking the photos
+    - Extract the colors from the center of the faces in the photos
+    - Plot this colors on a 3D scatter plot if debug mode is enabled
+    - Classify this colors using the `k_means` algorithm in 6 groups
+    - Generate a cube structure from this classification of the colors

+### cube_robot.py
+This file contains the `CubeRobot` class, used to setup and move the motors on the raspberry pi.
+It encapsulates the motors movements in the method `move`, which is equivalent to the method move of the `Cube` class.

+It also contains some configuration parameters related to the physical robot, like the numbers of the pins the motors are connected to, the speed of the movements and more.

+### util.py
+In this file we store different _lists_ and _dictionaries_ used in the project such as a solved cube structure, a list of the directions, a _function_ for generating random moves, ...

+## Saved positions directory
+This directory is simple, it just contains the `position_saver.py` file, which is used to calibrate the position of the faces seen by the camera.
+You just run it from the main folder with `python saved_positions/position_saver.py`, double click on the center of each piece, hit `space` to save the changes to `position_01.npy` and hit `Esc` to quit.

+## Solvers directory
 ### cube_solver.py
 This file implements the ```CubeSolver``` class, which acts as an abstract class for all the other solving algorithms.
 It only takes care of taking some measures for statistics.
 ### simple_solver.py